solangegueiros/rsk-tutorials/en/truffle-boxes/rsk-plant-box.md

 ## Select the network

-To interacting with the dapp in a browser, the easy way is using a web3 wallet injected in the browser.
+To interact with the dapp in a browser, the easy way is using a web3 wallet injected in the browser.

 Select the same network which you ran the migrate command:
 - Nifty: select in the dropdown list